Finding Probabilities In Exercises 15–18, the population mean and... | Channels for Pearson+

 1

 Step 1: Identify the given values in the problem.
-The population mean (μ) is 24, the population standard deviation (σ) is 1.25, the sample size (n) is 64, and we are tasked with finding the probability that the sample mean (x̄) is less than 24.3.
+The population mean (μ) is 550, the population standard deviation (σ) is 3.7, the sample size (n) is 45, and we are tasked with finding the probability of the sample mean (x̄) being greater than 551.

 Step 2: Calculate the standard error of the mean (SE).
-The formula for the standard error is SE = σ / √n.
-Substitute the given values for σ and n into the formula to compute SE.
+The formula for the standard error is: .
+Substitute the values: .

-Step 3: Convert the sample mean (x̄ = 24.3) to a z-score using the formula z = (x̄ - μ) / SE.
-Substitute the values for x̄, μ, and SE into the formula to calculate the z-score.
+Step 3: Compute the z-score for the sample mean.
+The formula for the z-score is: .
+Substitute the values: .

-Step 4: Use the z-score to find the corresponding probability.
-Refer to the standard normal distribution table (or use statistical software) to find the cumulative probability associated with the calculated z-score.
+Step 4: Use the z-score to find the probability.
+Look up the z-score in the standard normal distribution table or use statistical software to find the cumulative probability.
+Since the problem asks for the probability of the sample mean being greater than 551, calculate .

-Step 5: Interpret the result.
-Compare the probability to the threshold for unusual events (commonly 0.05 or 5%).
-If the probability is less than this threshold, the sample mean would be considered unusual; otherwise, it would not be considered unusual.
+Step 5: Determine if the sample mean is unusual.
+A sample mean is considered unusual if the probability is less than 0.05 (5%).
+Compare the calculated probability to this threshold to make the determination.

 Verified video answer for a similar problem: